 You should also exchange information with anyone involved in the accident, including other drivers, passengers, and witnesses.
 You’ll want to collect names, contact information, and driver’s license information from other drivers.
 Make sure witnesses give their statements included in the police report.

 Next, consult with the experts at The Paul Wilkinson Law Firm and inform your insurance provider of the accident.
 DO NOT speak with anyone else’s insurance company.
 If agents call you, refer them to your Denver auto accident attorney at The Paul Wilkinson Law Firm.
 Let us fight the insurance companies for you to ensure a fair settlement.

 Under Colorado state law, you have only three years from the date an auto accident occurred to file an injury claim.
 This applies to anyone injured in an accident, from a driver or passenger to a cyclist or pedestrian.

-Strong Representation In Any Type Of Vehicular Claim
+Strong Representation in Any Type of Vehicular Claim

-Contact The Paul Wilkinson Law firm to receive an honest assessment of your claim.
+Contact The Paul Wilkinson Law Firm to receive an honest assessment of your claim.
 In addition to car accidents, we also specialize in other personal injury claims involving:

 The Right Car Accident Attorney For Your Case